11 Common English Job Interview Questions and How to Answer Them

 - What makes you a good fit for our company?

-3. What are your weaknesses?
+4. What are your weaknesses?

-Everyone has weaknesses, but what they’re checking for here is how you try to fix your weaknesses and they also want to know how self-aware (how much you know about yourself) you are.
+Everyone has weaknesses, but what they’re checking for here is how you try to fix your weaknesses.
+They also want to know how self-aware you are (how much you know about yourself).

 I sometimes am slower in completing my tasks compared to others because I really want to get things right.
-I will double or sometimes triple-check documents and files to make sure everything is accurate (correct).
+I will double or sometimes triple check documents and files to make sure everything is accurate.

-I have created a time-management system, which allows me to list all my duties and organize my deadlines so I have a clearer idea of what I need to do.
+I have created a time management system, which allows me to list all my duties and organize my deadlines so I have a clearer idea of what I need to do.

-4. Why did you leave your last job?
+5. Why did you leave your last job?

 If you’re applying for your first job, this question is not for you.
 However, if you’ve worked before, the interviewer wants to find out why you left your old job.

 If you chose to leave your old job, avoid saying anything negative about your old workplace or boss (even if this is true).
 The person or people interviewing you will just look at you in a negative way.
 You can say the following: